 Breaking Barriers: In Sports, In Life is a baseball-themed character education program developed by Sharon Robinson, the daughter of baseball great Jackie Robinson, in conjunction with Major League Baseball and Scholastic Inc. Using America's sport, baseball, as the metaphor for life, the curriculum is based on the values demonstrated by barrier breaker Jackie Robinson: Citizenship, Commitment, Courage, Determination, Excellence, Integrity, Justice, Persistence, Teamwork.

-The Phillies are asking area educators to share their Phillies-themed lesson plans.
-Five winners (one Grand Prize Winner and four First Prize winners) will be selected to present at the May 15, 2017 Teacher Workshop powered by ENGIE and will receive tickets to a future Phillies game.
+The Phillies asked area educators to share their Phillies-themed lesson plans.
+Five winners (one Grand Prize Winner and four First Prize winners) were selected to present at the May 15, 2017 Teacher Workshop powered by ENGIE and received tickets to a future Phillies game.